 His signature move, the Cuauhtemiña (or ‘bunny-hop’, to English audiences) might not have been as stylish as a well-executed rabona, but it was no less visually arresting.

 Imagine being on the receiving end of the Cuauhtemiña.
 You’ll often share your shame with a team-mate, such is the nature of a hop between two players at once, but this doesn’t halve the impact: if anything it doubles it, by virtue of coming from a place where you ought to be twice as likely to find a solution.

 Similarly, victims of Kerlon’s trademark seal dribble ought to have gained strength in numbers.

 The reality couldn’t have been more different, however, to the point where an outright body-check or trip becomes the best estimation of an answer; a route out of embarrassment where offering the skill-merchant a 50:50 chance of success is outweighed by the downside of calling tails and being left scratching your heads.

 And, of course, knowing it’s coming doesn’t make it any less containable.

-Not everybody appreciates such shows of skill, of course – Neymar was criticised for showboating during a 5-1 win for Barcelona last season – but with these players it’s almost never flair for flair’s sake.
+Not everybody appreciates such shows of skill, of course – Neymar was criticised for showboating during a 5-1 win for Barcelona in 2016-17 – but with these players it’s almost never flair for flair’s sake.
 There’s always an end goal, even when it doesn’t seem like it